yiisoft/docs/guide/en/runtime/request.md

 The `$body` would be an instance of `Psr\Http\Message\StreamInterface`.

-Alternatively, parsed body could be obtained:
+Also, you could obtain a parsed body:

 ```php
 $bodyParameters = $request->getParsedBody();
 ```

-Parsing depends on PSR-7 implementation and may require a middleware for custom body formats.
+Parsing depends on PSR-7 implementation and may require middleware for custom body formats.

 ```php
 <?php